ChinmaySri22/SketchMatch/README.md

 ---

-## How It Works
+## How to Run
-1. Input a distorted or low-quality sketch.
+1. Fork and download
-2. Match it to the most similar sketch in the database using **SIFT** and **FLANN**.
+2. Extract the archive.zip in the same file with SketchMatch.ipynb file
-3. Enhance and restore the input sketch.
-4. Retrieve the original image from the database using the restored sketch.
+3. change the paths if required in the code

 ---